scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

  pefa=np.zeros(2,dtype=complex)
  pefa[0]=1.0
  pefa[1:]=-pfa[:,0]
- #print "pfa=",pfa
  print "pefa=",pefa

-This code produces the answer provided in the paper, [1 -1], so this code appears to recreate Spitz' algorithm.
+This code produces the prediction error filter (pefa) listed in the paper, [1 -1], so this code appears to recreate the algorithm.

 The next step is to design a prediction error filter on the data, the right section on Figure 5.
 Once again this filter is must also be computed with care for the ends of the data arrays.
-Spitz' observations are "The input data set d consists of two linear events.
-The gather ... is also laterally predictable in the f-x domain but with a spatial p.e.f. b made of three coefficients, of which the first, b0, is 1.
-The two unknown coefficients are easily derived at each frequency in the band, by minimizing the power of the spatial prediction-error b[0]d[k] + b[1]d[k-1] + b[2]d[k-2], from k = 3 to N."   I compute the prediction filter, pfb.
+Spitz's observations are "The input data set d consists of two linear events.
+The gather ... is also laterally predictable in the [FX] domain but with a spatial p.e.f. b made of three coefficients, of which the first, b0, is 1.
+The two unknown coefficients are easily derived at each frequency in the band, by minimizing the power of the spatial prediction-error :math:`b_0d_k + b_1d_{k-1} + b_2d_{k-2}`, from k = 3 to N."   I compute the prediction filter, pfb.
 Each point in D is predicted by the sum of the two previous value scaled by pfb0 and pfb1.
 We want to get to best fit to the equations:

 .. code-block:: python